 Days to Germination: 7 -14 days.

-Oregano plants are easy to grow.
+Oregano plants are very easy to grow and maintain.
 The plants grow best in full sun and well-drained soil.
-They will do well in average soils and tolerate dry soil conditions.
-Being native to arid regions, The plants withstand droughts very well.
-Water them during dry periods, once every week or two.
+They grow best in average soils and tolerate dry soil conditions.
+Being native to arid regions, the plants withstand droughts quite well.

 Pick flower buds as soon as they appear.
 The leaves turn bitter after the flowers bloom.